 Students completing our online substance abuse counseling certificate and holding a behavioral science bachelor’s degree will have met the academic requirements for licensure under Ohio Chemical Dependency Professionals Board guidelines.
 Additional field practice hours are required for eligibility to take the state OCDPB license examination as well as other application requirements.
 Students who reside outside of the state of Ohio should review their specific state requirements and guidelines for licensure of chemical dependency counselors.

 This program offers the convenience of online courses taught by experienced faculty and practitioners in the substance abuse counseling field.

-Offered from within the School of Human Services, the substance abuse counseling certificate is situated among many prevention and systems-oriented programs such as health education, mental health counseling, school psychology and school counseling.
-Nationally-recognized faculty and community-based instructors provide a key link between cutting edge research and evidence-based practices as applied in real-life clinical settings.
-Student success is promoted through a team of advisors, instructors and program leaders.
+Offered by the School of Human Services, the substance abuse counseling certificate is situated among many prevention and systems-oriented programs such as health education, mental health counseling, school psychology, and school counseling.
+Nationally-recognized faculty and community-based instructors provide a key link between cutting edge research, and evidence-based practices as applied in real-life clinical settings.
+Student success is promoted through a team of advisors, instructors, and program leaders.

 This program is open to all students with a high school diploma or GED and the desire to succeed in college.
 Although admission is open, students accepted into the program must meet the academic standards of the program to advance to upper levels of study.
 Simply apply for the certificate and register for the appropriate classes.

 Program length: 9 months

 To transfer to UC, you must be in good academic standing at the college or university you last attended.